 Click on the question mark in the upper right corner of the page.
 The online help is opened in a separate window.
 It provides information about the functions and tasks that can be performed via this page.

 You have access to the total online help:

+▶ Use the ■ buttons.
 Browse through the online help: